 Faculty Support

-The Dickey Center is committed to partnering with faculty to enrich international understanding at Dartmouth.
-We welcome collaboration with departments and centers on globally-focused programs and initiatives and will extend financial support for faculty projects related to classroom enrichment, research, and travel.
+The Dickey Center is committed to enrich international understanding at Dartmouth.
+We welcome collaboration with departments, centers, and staff on globally-focused programs and initiatives, and will consider extending financial support for faculty projects related to classroom enrichment, research, and travel.

 Application Timeline